ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

-Note that, somethimes we use [wildcards](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) when deffining the path of a dataset.
+Note that, somethimes we use [wildcards](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) when defining the path of a dataset.
 This is done to generalize one rule to different input datasets.
 Take the case of the `population` input in the `process_data` rule for example, it contains the wildcard `{country}` in its path.
 From this, Snakemake can then infer which are the countries that need to be run based on the amount of `population` datasets found in the